skyvers/skyve/README.md

 1. Use the Project Creator to create a new Skyve project download and receive the link to the file via email.
 2. Import the project as a maven project and run the Generate Domain run configuration.
 3. Configure your application server security domain, create an empty database, and deploy your application.
-4. Log into your application at `localhost:8080/<projectName>` with your bootstrap credentials and begin using the no-code application.
+4. Sign into your application at `localhost:8080/<projectName>` with your bootstrap credentials and begin using the no-code application.

 ### Detailed Instructions